-Ordinary and necessary expenses related only to the following advertisements are reimbursable:
+Ordinary and necessary expenses related to advertisements are reimbursable.

 Advertisements must comply with all applicable Federal laws and House rules, including Commission content and disclosure requirements.
-The Communications Standards Manual is available by calling x59337 (Majority) or x60647 (Minority), visiting the website or clicking here.
+The Communications Standards Manual is available by calling x59337 (Majority) or x60647 (Minority), visiting https://cha.house.gov/communications-guidelines or clicking here.

 For example, Committees must disclose, within the text of a television, radio and internet advertisement, the source of payment for the official advertisements.
 Committees may use any of the following: